JoyZadan/html-css-portfolio-project/README.md

 ## User Experience (UX)

 ### Train in XR Business Goals
-As an advisory services firm, TXR helps companies and the public sectors understand:
+As an advisory services firm, TXR helps companies, organizations and the public sectors understand:
 * What is Virtual Reality (VR), what is Augmented Reality (AR) and how VR differs from AR
 * The advantages of VR and AR in providing practical, engaging, and more cost-effective workforce training and development
 * The key factors to consider when choosing the right technology stack and the right vendor(s) to implement VR/AR training